Poetry Society of America: Chapbook fellowships

-Beginning in 2003, the Society began sponsoring an annual chapbook contest, awarding four fellowships to poets who have not yet published a full-length poetry collection.
-These fellowships include:
+Beginning in 2003, the Society began sponsoring The PSA Chapbook Fellowship, an annual contest awarding four fellowships to poets who have not yet published a full-length poetry collection.
+The program provides editorial and design support, publication, distribution, and a public reading.
+Since its inception, the fellowship has published work by more than eighty poets, many of whom have gone on to receive major literary awards and academic appointments.
+Winners include:

-The National Chapbook Fellowship — given to two US poets who have yet to publish a first book of poems.